DSpace-Labs/DSpace-codenvy/PITCHME.md

   - Running applications are internet accessible
   - Usable as a trial/experiment
     - probably not reliable for meaningful development
+  - Sufficient for running DSpace in tomcat
-  - Seems to be sufficient for running "DSpace release" code
+    - and for loading "DSpace Release" code into Che

 +++

 ## Codenvy Paid Tier
   - Workspaces shut down after 4 hours of inactivity
   - Usable for development
-  - At 4GB, ieems to be sufficient for running "DSpace src" code
+  - At 6GB, seems to be sufficient for running DSpace in tomcat
+    - and for loading "DSpace src" code into Che
     - Have not yet tested with 5GB

 +++

 ## Codenvy for Teams

 - Have not explored this
+  - Pricing as $20/user/month
+  - Unclear how much RAM is allocated in this instance
 - Could there be an opportunity to make the service available to the DSpace developer community?

 ---